Our Mission

 In March 2018, UMAT was established by vocalist Stephen Pierre as a grassroots community music company (CIC) based in London.

 Operating as a not-for-profit group, our primary objective is to showcase and support the talents of both aspiring and seasoned musicians.
-Contributing to the community and proudly supporting worthy causes.
-Many of London’s talented student and graduate musicians have taken part in events hosted by UMAT.
+Prouldy supporting community enrichment and creative music talent.
+Many of London’s fine student and graduate musicians have taken part in events hosted by UMAT.

 What We Do: